JordanPickles/data-collection-pipeline/README.md

 # Data Collection Pipeline
+This project creates an industry grade webscraper for coinmarketcap.com using selenium in python.
+This project forms project 3 of the AICore data career accelorator course.

+CoinMarketCap is the world's most-referenced price-tracking website for cryptoassets in the rapidly growing cryptocurrency space.
+Its mission is to make crypto discoverable and efficient globally by empowering retail users with unbiased, high quality and accurate information for drawing their own informed conclusions.

-This project creates a webscraper for coinmarket.com using selenium in python.
-Coinmarket.com collates all of the registered cryptocurrencies and their details such as pricing, all time highs, market cap, daily trading volume which are all useful metrics for understanding the cyrptocurrency, it's history and current performance.
-Many people investing and trading with crypotcurrency utilise these metrics to make informed financial decisions.
+Coinmarketcap.com collates all of the registered cryptocurrencies and their details such as pricing, all time highs, market cap, daily trading volume which are all useful metrics for understanding the cyrptocurrency, it's history and current performance.
+Many people investing and trading with crypotcurrencies utilise these metrics to make informed financial decisions.

 ## Milestone 1-4: Developing the web scraper
 The project uses chromedriver to control the webpage.
 Using selenium, this milestone scrapes the links of each page on the webpage and then iterates through each webpage to scrape and collate all of the individual coin page links.
 These are then added to a list which will then be itterable for collecting data in later milestones.